Guest post by: Kyle Richert, Lifetime Financial Growth, LLC

 - Protect student loan payments

-Most nurse practitioners expect to change jobs or employers multiple times during the course of their career.
+Most nurse practitioners expect to change jobs or employers multiple times during the course of their careers.

 - You can take individual DI coverage with you when you change jobs.